 - Teach leadership

-LSP works in any type of session.
+LSP works in almost every type of session.
 Use it as a backdrop for a half- or full-day strategy or creative workshop.
 Engage people between sessions at a conference, either for team building or individual fun.

-If you’re interested in learning more, please give me a shout to talk about how to add LSP into your next workshop, meeting or conference.
+If you’re interested in learning more, please use the Contact page to talk more about how to add LSP into your next workshop, meeting or conference.